 Norco has been producing some of the industry’s most exciting mountain bikes since the early days of off-roading.
-For 2019, the Canadian company is set to embrace the future of mountain bike riding, pulling the covers off the all-new Sight VLT electric mountain bike range.
+The Canadian company is set to embrace the future of mountain bike riding, pulling the covers off the all-new Sight VLT electric mountain bike range.

 Outfitted with powerful drive systems, enough battery capacity to power you through many wrong turns and an impressive build kit, join us as we take a look at eight things to know about the all-new Sight VLT e-MTB.